burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - *"C++ does not have a universal class Object.
 It's so because, in C++, we don't need one: generic programming provides statically type-safe alternatives in most cases.
 Also, there is no valid universal class; in fact, using a universal base class implies the cost."*

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
-With generics (whether Java or C# generics), You program with precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*
+With generics (whether Java or C# generics), you program with precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*

 # Why learn C++ if I know Python (Toy Example)

-Sometimes while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
+Sometimes, while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
 Possible reasons why you need to implement the algorithm in Python (without leveraging external libraries):

 * The algorithm is short and suitable for CPU.
 * Library does not exist, or Library exists but does not provide Python bindings.
-* The library does not provide enough configuration and you need it.
+* The library does not provide enough configuration, and you need it.
 * You need to change something fundamental inside the C++ Library.
-You don't know C++, and due to a lack of knowledge, you use Python.
+You don't know C++, and due to a lack of knowledge or because the code is too complicated, you use Python.

 Creating a CPU-effective algorithm in Python is difficult when wall clock time matters.
-As a concrete example, Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:
+As a concrete example, let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:

 * Both programs use single-core CPU
 * The C++ program does not use any special optimization techniques.
-It's usual C++ code.
+It's a usual C++ code.

-The test compares wall clock time of the following:
+The test compares the wall clock time of the following:

 1. Python with native Python lists
 2. Python implementation with NumPy arrays